-- The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
+- The learning needs of staff were identified through a system of meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
 This included ongoing support, one-to-one meetings, coaching and mentoring, clinical supervision and facilitation and support for revalidating GPs and nurses.
-All staff had received an appraisal within the last 12 months.
-However, we found one appraisal to be out of date and we received updated information regarding the staff appraisal following our inspection visit. - Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
+However, not all staff had received an appraisal within the last 12 months. - Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
 Staff had access to and made use of e-learning training modules and in-house training.